bnosac/udpipe/README.md

 This repository contains an R package which is an Rcpp wrapper around the UDPipe C++ library (http://ufal.mff.cuni.cz/udpipe, https://github.com/ufal/udpipe).

-UDPipe provides fast, accurate and language-agnostic tokenization, tagging, lemmatization and dependency parsing of raw text, which is an essential part in natural language processing.
+- UDPipe provides fast, accurate and language-agnostic tokenization, tagging, lemmatization and dependency parsing of raw text, which is an essential part in natural language processing.
-The techniques used are explained in detail in the paper: "Tokenizing, POS Tagging, Lemmatizing and Parsing UD 2.0 with UDPipe", available at <http://ufal.mff.cuni.cz/~straka/papers/2017-conll_udpipe.pdf>.
+- The techniques used are explained in detail in the paper: "Tokenizing, POS Tagging, Lemmatizing and Parsing UD 2.0 with UDPipe", available at <http://ufal.mff.cuni.cz/~straka/papers/2017-conll_udpipe.pdf>.
+- The R package only has Rcpp as dependency.

 ## Usage

-Currently the package allows you to do fast tokenisation, tagging, lemmatization and dependency parsing with one convenient function `udpipe_annotate`
+Currently the package allows you to do fast tokenisation, tagging, lemmatization and dependency parsing with one convenient function called. `udpipe_annotate`

 ```
 library(udpipe)